PrasadDaCDH/MyProject/Kubernetes Errors/Errors and Answers.md

      	:-> NoExecute (all the running pods will be deleted) :-> PrefredNoToschedule (only schedule as a last option)

+       4>Tolerations:
+       	When the pods are Unscadulable but you want to run Pods still on because it has high priority then we will use toleartions that we have given in command for taints in mainifests.
+ 	#kubectl taint nodes nodename key1=value1:NoSchedule

 Question 1: What causes the error "CrashLoopBackOff" in a Kubernetes pod, and how do you troubleshoot it?